Last Updated on

 - Horizontal design fits easily on bookshelves.
 Spatial Dispersion speaker lens creates a smoother high frequency spatial response and wider distribution of sound

-- Exceptional performance as front left and right speakers in a home theater (best matched with BOSE VCS-10 Center Channel and BOSE 161 Surround Speakers)
+- Exceptional performance as front left and right speakers in a home theater (best matched with BOSE VCS 10 Center Channel and BOSE 161 Surround Speakers)

 Bose is one of the biggest names in the speaker industry but a lot of lists miss out on this when it comes to bookshelf speakers.
-That isn’t the case here, as the use of Bose’s advanced technology makes the Bose 301-V Stereo Loudspeakers a great option for people who don’t want the conventional type of bookshelf speakers but still want to maintain a good sound profile.
+That isn’t the case here, as the use of Bose’s advanced technology makes the Bose 301-V Stereo Loudspeakers a great option for people who don’t want the conventional type of bookshelf speakers but still want to maintain great audio quality and a good sound profile.

 The unique horizontal design of these speakers makes them ideal for any setup location.
 In addition to this, it is one of the safest speakers to use because of the great automatic circuitry protection offered by the company.